Luigi-Crisci/Toy-Compiler/doc/Documentation.md

 ### Differences with the assignment

-#TODO: Aggiungi duplicazione callProcedureStatement

 This implementation doesn't go that far from the assignment.
 Although, some variations have been made by the authors:
 - The token MAIN has been introduced;
 - The productions *"Main ::= PROC MAIN ..."* have been added, slightly changing the syntax of the language.
 These productions, along with the *ProcList*, make every Toy program syntactically compliant when the procedure *Main*:
 	- appears one single time,
 	- is the last one in the file,
 	- returns an INT.
+- The production "CallProcedureStatement" has been duplicated in the production "CallProcedureExpression" because of a parsing problem derived from our class configuration

 # Lexical analysis